 The Nissan Micra is the first model set to arrive with a style update.
 As well as more standard kit, the model will no longer be available with a diesel engine, instead, it will only be available with a more efficient one-litre petrol engine.

-We can also look forward to the second-generation Qashqai arriving this year.
+We can also look forward to the new Qashqai arriving this year.
 Designed, engineered and built in the UK it is sure to continue to be one of the marque’s bestselling models.
 As well as being a little larger to increase interior space, the diesel engine option has been scrapped and will be replaced by mild-hybrid petrol engines and a new 188bhp e-Power.

 Finally, on the refresh front Nissan plan to release an updated Nissan X-Trail.
 Another popular model in their range it is likely to feature new styling with cues taken from the Juke and Qashqai, as well as the option of an electrified engine.